 We’ll look at how early childhood trauma impacts an individuals body, brain, behavior and belief system.
 We’ll understand why we must shift our question from “what’s wrong with you” to “What happened to you” when looking at the most wounded in our communities.

 Speaker: Anna Valdez

-SOUL-CARE: CARING FOR YOUR FAMILY MEANS CARING FOR YOURSELF
+SOUL-CARE: CARING FOR OTHERS MEANS CARING FOR YOURSELF

-WHAT HAPPENS WHEN A CHILD ENTERS THE CHILD WELFARE SYSTEM
+WHAT HAPPENS WHEN A CHILD AND PARENTS ENTERS THE CHILD WELFARE SYSTEM

 Navigating the judicial child welfare system can be difficult.
-In this session, Judge Martinez-Jones, will shed light on the process every child goes through in her courtroom.
+In this session, Judge Martinez-Jones, will shed light on the process every child and biological parents go through in her courtroom.